populist-vote/platform/README.md

 # Populist Platform

-Populist Database Interface and GraphQL API Server
+Populist Database Interface, GraphQL API Server, and Command Line Utility

 ## Getting Started
 Make sure you have [Rust installed] on your machine.
 Next, you'll need the [sqlx-cli] installed to manage the database connection and run migrations.
 To do so, run `cargo install sqlx-cli --features postgres`